Life’s too short to be in a job you’re not happy in. With enough focus and proactive action, anyone can create a career that they love.

 Is this just for people who know they want a complete career change?

-No. Career coaching is for people who want more their career – whatever this looks like.
+Not necessarily.
+My career coaching programmes are for people who want more from their career, and are willing to take steps to make it happen.
 It could be a complete career change, a new role, setting up your own business, or simply working out how you can get more from your current job.

 We will invest time working out exactly what you would like to achieve from coaching.
-This may take a while to fully define, and will likely shift over time.
+This may take a while to fully define, and could shift over time.
 Often our biggest career dreams are buried pretty deep after years of disconnecting from reaching our highest potential.

 Want more from your career?